Erwin Rommel: World War I

 Acting as advance guard in the capture of Longarone on 9 November 1917, Rommel again decided to attack with a much smaller force.
 Convinced that they were surrounded by an entire German division, the 1st Italian Infantry Division – 10,000 men – surrendered to Rommel.
 For this and his actions at Matajur, he received the order of Pour le Mérite.

 In January 1918, Rommel was promoted to Hauptmann (captain) and assigned to a staff position in the 64th Army Corps, where he served for the remainder of the war.
 In his book Infanterie greift an, Rommel wrote in detail about his activities during World War I.

 Interwar period

 Rommel remained with the 124th Regiment until October 1920.
-The regiment was involved in quelling riots and civil disturbances that were occurring throughout Germany at this time.
-Wherever possible, Rommel avoided the use of force in these confrontations.
+The regiment was involved in quelling riots and civil disturbances occurring throughout Germany.
+Wherever possible, Rommel avoided the use of force.
 In 1919, he was briefly sent to Friedrichshafen on Lake Constance, where he restored order by "sheer force of personality" in the 32nd Internal Security Company, which was composed of rebellious and pro-communist sailors.
-He decided against storming the nearby city of Lindau, which had been taken by revolutionary communists.
-Instead, Rommel negotiated with the city council and managed to return it to the legitimate government through diplomatic means.
+He decided against storming nearby Lindau, which had been taken by revolutionary communists.
+Instead, Rommel negotiated with the city council and returned it to the legitimate government through diplomatic means.
 This was followed by his defence of Schwäbisch Gmünd, again bloodless.
 He was then posted to the Ruhr, where a Red Army was responsible for fomenting unrest.
-Historian Raffael Scheck praised Rommel as a coolheaded and moderate mind, exceptional amid the many takeovers of revolutionary cities by regular and irregular units and the associated massive violence.
+Historian Raffael Scheck praised Rommel as a coolheaded and moderate mind, exceptional amid the many takeovers of revolutionary cities by regular and irregular units and the associated violence.

 According to Reuth, this period gave Rommel the indelible impression that "Everyone in this Republic was fighting each other", along with the direct experience of people who attempted to convert Germany into a socialist republic on Soviet lines.
-There are similarities with Hitler's experiences: like Rommel, Hitler had known the solidarity of trench warfare and then had participated in the Reichswehr's suppression of the First and Second Bavarian Soviet Republics.
-The need for national unity thus became a decisive legacy of the first World War.
-Brighton noted that while both believed in the Stab-in-the-back myth, Rommel was able to succeed using peaceful methods because he saw the problem as related to economic problems and empty stomachs, rather than to Judeo-Bolshevism – which right-wing soldiers such as Hitler blamed for the chaos in Germany.
+Like Rommel, Hitler had known the solidarity of trench warfare and had participated in the Reichswehr's suppression of the First and Second Bavarian Soviet Republics.
+The need for national unity thus became a legacy of the first World War.
+Brighton noted that while both believed in the stab-in-the-back myth, Rommel was able to succeed using peaceful methods because he saw the problem as related to economics, rather than Judeo-Bolshevism – which right-wing soldiers such as Hitler blamed for the chaos.